Saunders family: E. A. Saunders & Sons

 In 1861, E. A. Saunders, Sr., founded the E. A. Saunders & Sons, Wholesale Grocer and Importer Company.
 It specialized in fine cigars and tobacco manufacturers’ supplies.
 Prior to its establishment, E. A. Saunders, Sr. worked as a country merchant in New Kent County, Virginia.
 He was involved in the Grafton County Lumber Company and owned vessels, city real estate, farms, plantations and bank stock to a considerable amount.
 The company acted as a sole proprietorship from 1876 to 1883, and then his son, E. A., Jr., acquired an interest with him.
 In 1890 another son, W. B. was admitted, and the three constituted the firm.
-At its height, the company had several locations throughout Virginia, and was believed to have surpassed $1 million in sales a year.
-Adjusting for inflation, this would amount to approximately $37 million in 2024.
+At its height, the company had several locations throughout Virginia, and was believed to have surpassed $1 million in sales a year ($38 million in 2026).